nsg-ethz/p4-learning/exercises/05-ECMP/README.md

 ## Before Starting

 As usual, we provide you with the following files:

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `p4src/ecmp.p4`: p4 program skeleton to use as a starting point.
+- `p4src/ecmp.p4`: p4 program skeleton to use as a starting point.
-  *  `p4src/includes`: In today's exercise we will split our p4 code in multiple files for the first time.
+- `p4src/includes`: In today's exercise we will split our p4 code in multiple files for the first time.
 In the includes directory you will find `headers.p4` and `parsers.p4` (which also have to be completed).
-  *  `send.py`: a small python script to generate multiple packets with different tcp port.
+- `send.py`: a small python script to generate multiple packets with different tcp port.

 #### Notes about p4app.json